 Houston Condemnation Attorney

 When the government decides that it wants to take a piece of land, it will have to undergo a number of steps to lawfully take that property.
-The Constitution prohibits the government from conducting unlawful takings, and if you are facing a condemnation lawsuit, you deserve just compensation for your land.
-However, the government may not offer you a fair amount—which is a violation of your Constitutional rights.
+The laws of eminent domain allow the government to turn private property into public use, but the Fifth Amendment of the Constitution prohibits the government from conducting unlawful takings, and if you are facing a condemnation lawsuit, you deserve just compensation for your land.
+However, the United States government may not offer you a fair amount—which is a violation of your Constitutional rights.

 Why Choose Us

 - Our firm represents multiple types of landowners, defending every type of property.
-Whether you are an individual landowner or business, we can handle your claim.
+Whether you are an individual property owner or business, we can handle your claim.

 - Although many claims settle out of court, our attorneys always prepare each case for trial.
 We are willing to pursue your case to the furthest extent possible to achieve the highest compensation that you are entitled to.

 - We have worked with Texas landowners for the past 15 years, representing hundreds of condemnation claims.
 Our law firm will utilize our experience and resources to strengthen your case.

 What is Condemnation?

 When the government decides it wants to take your land, you will receive a letter detailing the reason for the taking and requesting a survey of your land.
 During the survey, an appraiser hired by the condemning authority will value your property and the entity will use that number to make an offer.
 If you believe the offer is insufficient, you can reject it or negotiate.
 If you and the entity cannot agree on an amount, then it will file a condemnation lawsuit against you.